Umutoniwasepie/ATARI_DeepQN/README.md

 ## Project Overview

 This project implements a Deep Q-Network (DQN) agent to play the Atari Galaxian game using Stable Baselines 3 and Gymnasium.
 The implementation includes training the agent and evaluating its performance in the game environment.
+The agent learns through exploration/exploitation trade-offs and is evaluated in a real-time gameplay environment.

 ## Environment